hotsno/keroro/README.md

 ## Planned improvements
 - Make it work on Windows
 - Make installation more user friendly
-- ~~Remove the need for proprietary naming scheme by using [GuessIt](https://github.com/guessit-io/guessit)~~ Unfortunately, probably will not do this
+- ~~Remove the need for proprietary naming scheme by using [anitomy](https://github.com/erengy/anitomy)~~ Not planned unless I gain the time/motivation